opcr-io/opcr-website/blog/2022-02-09-docker-for-opa-policies/index.md

 The process follows the familiar build -> tag -> push -> pull pattern.
 When needed, we can use `cosign` to sign the policy image.

-The policy CLI works with the [Open Container Registry](https://opcr.io) (OPCR) which is similar to Docker Hub: it lets developers freely host policy images, search through these shared policies and download them as they would with other container registries.

 ## The `policy` CLI

+The policy CLI works with any artifact registry that supports OCI containers as a media type.
 Using the `policy` CLI is very similar to using the Docker CLI.
 Here are some examples:

 ### Building images